jeffThompson/LasercutterMaterialsDatabase/README.md

 }
 ```

 The `location` and `instution` settings will show up in the footer of the page.
 In my case, our lasercutter is in the `VA&T Fab Lab` and is owned by `Stevens Institute of Technology`.
+This is especially useful for folks that might have more than one lasercutter.

-There are also two URLs: `csv` is the link to your database that we created earlier.
+There are also two URLs: `csv` is the link to your database we created earlier.
 If you're using a local `csv` file, just include the path and filename.

-The `spreadsheetURL` is a quick link to your spreadsheet, letting folks quickly scan all the materials and for you to edit and add to it.
+The `spreadsheetURL` will create a link to your full spreadsheet, letting folks quickly scan all the materials and for you to edit and add to it without having to find it again.
 Google Sheets will respect the edit settings you have in place, so it should be safe to include but if you'd prefer not to, you can leave this blank and it won't show up.

 Putting it all together, this is what my `json` file looks like: